 Q13: How do you gauge when PD has become severe enough that remedial action is needed?

-A13: Each type of PD activity (Internal, Surface, and CablePD) have different threshold for each Red/Amber/Green classification.
-Below discuss only condition for Red category.
+Each type of PD activity (Internal, Surface, and CablePD) have different threshold for each Red/Amber/Green classification.
+Below discusses condition for the Red category:

-For TEV, immediate actions are required when amplitude of TEV activity exceeded 29dBmV while having indicative pattern of PD activity in Phsae Resolved Diagram (PRPD).
+For TEV, immediate actions are required when the amplitude of TEV activity exceeded 29dBmV while having an indicative pattern of PD activity in Phase Resolved Diagram (PRPD).

-Q14: For PD in OHL what is the range on the ultrasonic detection and how do you factor range into taken your readings in context?
+Q14: For PD in OHL what is the range on the ultrasonic detection and how do you factor range when taking your readings in context?

 Q15: Can the astute HV monitoring system be moved between assets to allow PD tests to be carried out over a time period and then relocated to repeat the same test on another asset?

-A15: It is recommended to install Astute monitoring system as a permanent monitoring solution.
-Moving monitoring system around could lead to meaningful data not being captured at the right time.
+It is recommended to install an Astute monitoring system as a permanent monitoring solution.
+Moving the monitoring system around could lead to meaningful data not being captured at the right time.

 Q16: Does current load affect PD?

-Q17: HVLVconnect carry out all of our site PD monitoring - are we ok to leave this activity to this contractor?
-They are very knowledgable on the subject, should we be doing this testing oursleves?
+Q17: A contractor carry out all of our site PD monitoring - are we ok to leave this activity to this contractor?
+They are very knowledgeable on the subject, should we be doing this testing ourselves?

-A17: We couldn't really comment on specific arrangements with a contractor.
-We find that many of our clients take control of the testing themselves as it is more cost effective for their needs, some contract us to carry out all of their surveys and others use us ad-hoc if they feel they need a second opinion.
-Each circumstance varies and we are always open to having further conversations if you would like to explore the commercial value in doing your own testing.
+We couldn't really comment on specific arrangements with a contractor.
+We find that many of our clients take control of the testing themselves as it is more cost-effective for their needs.
+Some contract us to carry out all of their surveys and others use us ad-hoc if they feel they need a second opinion.
+Each circumstance varies and we are always open to having further conversations if you would like to explore the commercial value of doing your own testing.

 Q18: Cost of the continuous monitoring sensors?
-Do they have a sim card and upload to a net based system for monitoring?
+Do they have a sim card and upload to a nemt based system for monitoring?

-A18: I assume the monitoring sensors in this question referred to Astute.
-For Astute monitoring system, all the data captured by the system are uploaded to our Astute cloud network where they will be securely held.
-By default, a 4G SIM Card is used for internet communication, however, client's internal network is sometime used if available within the substation.
+I assume the monitoring sensors in this question referred to Astute.
+For the Astute monitoring system, all data captured by the system is uploaded to our Astute cloud network where it will be held securely.
+By default, a 4G SIM Card is used for internet communication, however, the client's internal network is sometimes used if available within the substation.